Azure-Samples/blockchain/blockchain-workbench/readme.md

 # ![Microsoft Azure Blockchain Workbench](./media/logo_small.png) Microsoft Azure Blockchain Workbench

-To learn more about Azure Blockchain Workbench, please visit our [start page](https://azure.microsoft.com/services/service-bus/).

 This repository contains content and samples in number of areas, including:
 * [Applications and smart contracts for Azure Blockchain Workbench](./application-and-smart-contract-samples/readme.md)
 * [REST API](./rest-api-samples/readme.md) (including the swagger file and clients for .NET, Java, and Python)